tjdev7/ImageBox/README.md

 ### Future app tasks:

-- [ ] Add a preloader svg to the search engine app
+- [ ] Make the app fully responsive on all platforms and devices.
+App currently supports only desktop view
-- [ ] Make all UI elements inside the app act responsively to any device (Desktop, smart phones, tablets)
+- [ ] Add a spinning circle preloader svg to the search engine app while searching for images
-- [ ] Add a 404 error / search results not found page
+- [ ] Add a 404 error page and a "image not found" search query results page or display element
-- [ ] Increase current app's API request limit per hour from 50 hits to 5,000 hits
+- [ ] Increase current app's API request limit per hour from 50 hits to 5,000 hits per hour